7wik-pk/portfolio/README.md

   - *Interaction*: Supports single-click selection (blue label highlight) and double-click/double-tap launching.
   - *Accessibility*: High-contrast multi-layer text shadows ensure legibility on any wallpaper.
 - **About Me (InfoView) 👤**: Recreated the "About This Mac" experience using a generic `InfoView` component.
 It supports circular headshots, structured metadata details, and multiple system-integrated action buttons (e.g., "Email Me" or "My Resume").
 - **Interactive Stickies 📝**: Draggable, editable sticky note components.
-Now supports internal hyperlinking (via `v-html` and delegated event handling) that can trigger system actions like launching the About Me view.
+  - *Smart Actions*: Supports internal hyperlinking (via `v-html`) to trigger system views like "About Me".
+  - *Mobile Stacking*: Automatically switches from absolute positioning to a flexible stack (vertical in portrait, horizontal in landscape) on smaller screens to ensure visibility and clean organization.
 - **Dynamic Wallpapers 🌅**: Includes a smooth **cross-fade transition system** when changing wallpapers via the Control Center.

 ### 2. The Dock & Menu Bar 🚀
 - **Launch Simulation**: Implements a "bounce" physics animation and a realistic delay before windows appear.
+- **Proportional Scaling**: The Dock dynamically scales for tablets and phones, maintaining precise desktop icon-to-padding ratios while maximizing touch targets.
 - **Typography Polish**: Uses SF Pro Display with standardized Medium (500) weights across the Menu Bar and dropdowns for a more premium system feel.
 - **Context-Aware Menus**: The Apple and File menus update states dynamically based on window focus.

 ### 3. Finder (File System) 📂
 - **Smart Navigation**: Full breadcrumb support and a sidebar that automatically highlights the most specific active favorite.
 - **Automated Favorites**: Sidebar items are rendered from a registry that maps IDs to canonical folder paths.
+- **Universal PDF Actions**: A floating "Open in a new tab" action in the Previewer allows mobile users to view PDFs in their native browser environment for better readability and sharing.
 - **Responsive Details**: A details side panel that displays metadata (size, kind, modified date) for selected files.

 ### 4. Control Center & Aesthetics ⚡